jupozuelo/Software-Engineering/System_Design/System_Design.md

 **Re-usability**

-Alongside the p5 library itself, the Web App code includes a number of p5 specific libraries: p5.clickable, p5.play, and p5.sound.
+Alongside the p5 library itself, the Web app code includes a number of p5 specific libraries: p5.clickable, p5.play, and p5.sound.
 Similarly, the Desktop App imports the controlp5 and MQTT libraries.
 These are imported to enable the calling of specific methods which speed up the code, making it more effective as well as improving the design of the pages.

 **Documentation**